go-kafka/connect/README.md

 #### Testing with Ginkgo ####

 This project uses the [Ginkgo] BDD testing library.
-You can run the tests normally with `go test`, but Ginkgo also has its own CLI tool [with additional options][ginkgo cli] for running tests, watching for file changes, generating stub test files, etc. This tool is not included in `vendor/`, in part because [Glide doesn't support that yet][glide execs], so if you'd like to use it you'll need to `go install github.com/onsi/ginkgo/ginkgo` to install it on your regular `GOPATH`.
-For convenience there is also a `make get-devtools` task.
+You can run the tests normally with `go test` or `make test`.
+If you wish to use additional features of [the Ginkgo CLI tool][ginkgo cli] like `watch` mode or generating stub test files, etc. you'll need to install it on your regular `GOPATH` using:

+    $ go install github.com/onsi/ginkgo/ginkgo

+This tool is not included in `vendor/`, in part because [Glide doesn't support that yet][glide execs], and also because it's optional.

 ### Using the Go Library ###